-The relay pins can be categorized two groups: low voltage and high voltage.
+The relay pins can be categorized two groups: input (low voltage) and output (high voltage).

-- The low voltage pins: are interfaced to ESP32, including three pins:
+- The input pins: are interfaced to ESP32, including three pins:

 - IN pin: receives the control signal from ESP32

-- The high voltage pins: are interfaced to high-voltage device, including three pins (usually in screw terminal):
+- The output pins: are interfaced to high-voltage device, including three pins (usually in screw terminal):

 - NO pin: Normally Open pin

 Normally, we do NOT use all high voltage pins.
 We usually use only two, depending on the operation mode we choose: